 Bonmarche Holdings plc is listed on the Official List of the London Stock Exchange.
-The Company and Group are committed to high levels of corporate governance, and the Board acknowledges the importance of the principles set out in the 2016 Corporate Governance Code (the Code) published by the Financial Reporting Council.
-The Company is compliant with the Code.
-In particular, and in relation to tax strategy, it is committed to promoting and maintaining responsible ethical behaviour and fostering open and transparent relationships with stakeholders.
+The Company and Group are committed to high levels of corporate governance, and the Board acknowledges the importance of the principles set out in the 2018 Corporate Governance Code (the Code) published by the Financial Reporting Council.
+In relation to tax strategy, it is committed to promoting and maintaining responsible ethical behaviour and fostering open and transparent relationships with stakeholders.

 The Board believes that good corporate governance principles should extend to the Group’s attitude towards its tax liabilities.
 Therefore the Group’s objective in relation to managing and controlling its tax affairs is to comply with relevant legislation, whilst minimising its tax liabilities.
 The Group will therefore use all appropriate exemptions, reliefs or other tax planning mechanisms, provided that, when judged on a reasonable basis, they would not be considered ‘aggressive’.
 The Group is proactive, open and transparent in its dealings with HM Revenue and Customs.

 The Group manages the taxes it pays having regard to the interests of its shareholders and other stakeholders.
 Any tax strategies or treatments being considered which might carry a degree of reputational risk (for example, actions which might be considered ‘tax avoidance’) would be required to be referred to, and approved by the Audit Committee prior to implementation.